-Most new product ideas start out with great expectations, but over time, some start to fade.
+Most new product ideas start with high expectations, but over time, some start to fade.
 Worse, this process often happens a bit at a time until one day you realize you have wasted a lot of time, money, and energy on a project that should have been killed long ago.

 Having a defined product development processes with “gates” at the end of each step can be an effective method for avoiding this problem.
 The classic product development method consists of the following steps:

-Requirements Document, Conceptual Design, Detail Design, Design Verification Testing and Pilot Production
+Requirements Document, Conceptual Design, Detail Design, Design Verification Testing, and Pilot Production

 Every project should start with a Requirements Document, and many should and will end there.
-Sometimes it is just not possible to meet all the requirements for the available budget, and it is important to be truthful and not succumb to wishful thinking.
+Sometimes it is just not possible to meet all the requirements for the available budget, and it is essential to be truthful and not succumb to wishful thinking.

 Sometimes it is not possible to know if a product can be successful until well into the Conceptual Design phase.
 A word of caution: Know the difference between technology development and product development (request our white paper here